BrennanB/quartz/content/DESIGN/Previous Robots/2014 Robot Mackenzie.md

 https://youtu.be/n23QBTcky_g?si=ZS7lCODf-7gsBCpJ

 The robot was heavily inspired by the [Ri3D team Oryon Labs Robot](https://youtu.be/LSXEHBHmIn0?si=3Gu8ECMJ56mddALE) in overall structure, though much of the actual robot was modified adding other concepts in.
-Our robot featured a motorized single joint for pivoting the arm up and down, a [[choo choo mechanism]] [[shooter]].
+Our robot featured a motorized single joint for pivoting the arm up and down, a [[choo choo mechanism]] [[Shooter]].
 Top rollers and guides to center the yoga ball, and pneumatic arm to add or remove contact with the ball and the top roller during pick up or shooting phases.
 ## Mechanical Design

 ### Drive Train